Black Lives Matter, Black Mental Health Matters

 - The opportunity to meet with three different therapists selected especially for your needs

 When you enter psychotherapy, you form an important relationship built on trust with your therapist or counselor.
 The emotional and financial investment you make should be based on careful consideration.
 Because we recognize the client-therapist relationship as the primary predictor of successful therapeutic outcomes, we emphasize a good relationship match.
-While we value people’s practical needs — such as insurance, location, and appointment time — we aren’t able to guarantee that these factors will be aligned.
+While we value people’s practical needs — such as insurance, location, and appointment time — currently we aren’t able to provide referrals based on these criteria.

 “The referral process was exactly what I was looking for.
 When you’re in need of a therapist, it can be very overwhelming to distinguish one from the other in a long list from your insurance company.
 That process was made so much easier with the help of WTRS.
 Thank you!”